samuel-skean/Simple2DRasterizer/Roadmap.md

     around for ways to make it cleaner.
 This bit I am curious about.

 - Drawing to the screen involves copying the entire image in my code.
-This is not ideal, and it would be interesting to solve it and attempt to measure it's effects.
+This is not ideal, and it would be interesting to avoid it and attempt to measure the change's effects.
   NOTE: Fixing this will likely change how bmps are saved while the image is being drawn, perhaps by making it meaningless.
   Next steps:
   - Fix it?
 There be dragons - mostly in the form of atomics.
   - Attempt to observe any difference in performance caused by fixing it.